-To get noticed and stand out from the competition, companies need to develop creative and original content that showcases their key messages and boosts their brand identity in an appealing way.
-This is where traditional and digital PR strategies meet to provide informative, creative content to larger audiences.
+To get noticed and stand out from the competition, you need to develop creative and original content that showcases their key messages and boosts their brand identity.
+You should leverage both traditional and digital PR strategies meet to provide informative, creative content to larger audiences.

 5) Include a human interest angle

-Companies need to emphasize their product or service’s relevance and talk about why the brand is still beneficial to their consumer.
-Equally, they should create content that emphasizes transparency and promotes human interest stories.
-Ideally, this content should be relatable and give people incentive to spend time getting to know the brand better.
+You need to emphasize your product’s relevance and talk about why the brand is still beneficial to your consumer.
+Additionally, you should create content that emphasizes transparency and promotes human interest stories.
+Ideally, this content should be relatable and give people an incentive to spend time getting to know the brand better.

 6) Optimize SEO

-Consumers spend a lot of time online these days, so it’s important for brands to maintain an active online presence.
-By focusing on digital marketing tactics like paid ads, SEO, and email marketing, companies can keep their websites up-to-date and establish themselves as thought leaders through blogs, videos, social media, and other digital content.
+Consumers spend a lot of time online these days, so it’s important for you to maintain an active online presence.
+By focusing on digital marketing tactics like paid ads, SEO, and email marketing, you can keep your website up-to-date and establish yourself as a thought leader through blogs, videos, social media, and other digital content.

-An SEO strategy is essential for companies during a pandemic.
-Using the right keywords can help them earn media coverage.
-This is where SEO and PR overlap, as earned media has become the most appropriate way to obtain backlinks.
+An SEO strategy is especially useful during a pandemic.
+Using the right keywords can help you earn media coverage.

 7) Audit sales funnel

-Even before the pandemic, it was important for a company to analyze and audit.
-Their marketing strategy to adapt to the continuously changing market.
+Even before the pandemic, it was important for any company to analyze and audit the outcomes of their strategies.
+After all, auditing your efforts helps you to adapt to a continuously changing market.
 With the pandemic, the business environment has been evolving even more rapidly than before.
-As the market changes, companies must conduct a competitive analysis to evaluate which strategies are working and which ones aren’t.
+As the market changes, you must conduct a competitive analysis to evaluate which strategies are working and which ones aren’t.

 Examples of successful PR & marketing campaigns